tleyden/tleyden.github.io/source/_posts/2016-02-03-setting-up-uniqush-with-apns.markdown

 ## Add PEM files to Uniqush docker container

 When you call the Uniqush REST API to add a Push Service Provider, it expects to find the PEM files on it's local file system.
+Use the following commands to get these files into the running container in the `/tmp` directory:

 ```
 $ `container=$(docker ps | grep -i uniqush | awk '{print $1}')`